Tomilola-ng/Quick_Scripts/README.md

      ```
    - Choose one of the directories listed in your PATH, and move the scripts there.
 For example:
      ```bash
-     sudo mv exe gacp /usr/local/bin/
+     sudo mv exe gacp new /usr/local/bin/
      ```

 These utilities are designed to make your coding tasks faster and more efficient.
-Enjoy the benefits of streamlined commands with `exe` and `gacp`!
+Enjoy the benefits of streamlined commands with `exe`, `new` and `gacp`!